KylePalko/yeezy-cache/README.md

 })(increment)
 ```

-## Key
+## Preventing Collisions

 Yeezy tries to be as simple as possible to use.
 However, if you cache two functions with the same name and same number and types of arguments **collisions will occur**.
-By default Yeezy hashes the function name and arguments to produce a key which references the functions cache.
+By default Yeezy hashes the function name and arguments to produce a key which references the function's cached result.
 Therefore, in these edge-cases, it is required you use the `key` option to prevent collisions.

 ```
 import { cache } from "yeezy-cache"